Department of Psychology and Counseling at GCU: Undergraduate / Graduate

 An important part of liberal arts education involves understanding oneself, one’s own behavior, and the actions of others.
 The psychology program introduces techniques for investigating and understanding human behavior both within and outside of the normal range of coping in one’s environment.
 In addition to the classroom, field experience and research provide opportunities to apply classroom learning along with valuable training for employment, graduate school, and future doctoral study.
 Students learn valuable skills such as social and interpersonal skills, qualitative and quantitative analysis, critical thinking, problem solving, effective oral and written communication, and the importance of working as a team, allowing them to find employment in mental health, business, government, education, health care, and social services.

 What makes the study of psychology so special at GCU?
-Two tracks (Graduate and General) with four course sequence options—Mental Health and Human Services, Human Development, Business and Industry, and Applied Behavior Analysis—let you tailor your program to your needs and interests.
-The faculty are professionals with years of field experience and the program ensures real-world experiences through rewarding interships and research; students have the chance to work on their own, independent research projects or to work on a faculty research project.
+Two tracks (Graduate and General) with four course sequence options—Mental Health and Human Services, Human Development, Business and Industry, Applied Behavior Analysis, and Addictions Counseling—let you tailor your program to your needs and interests.
+The faculty are professionals with years of field experience and the program ensures real-world experiences through rewarding internships and research; students have the chance to work on their own, independent research projects or to work on a faculty research project.

 B.A. in Psychology